offbynull/learn/Math/input/input.md

 Fraction equality
 ```

-Conceptually, you can think of `{bm} fraction division` as an extension to integer division.
+Conceptually, you can think of `{bm} fraction division/(fraction number division|fraction division)/i` as an extension to integer division.
 In integer division, you're repeatedly subtracting the some value until it reaches 0.
 For example, in `{kt} 8 \div 2`, the number 8 is subtracted for 4 iterations to reach 0: `{kt} 8 - 2 - 2 - 2 - 2` is 0.

 Fraction division follows the same concept but may also involve the subtraction of a partial value.
 For example, imagine `{kt} 8 \div \frac{3}{2}`.
 You can successfully subtract `{kt} \frac{3}{2}` for 5 iterations before the value becomes smaller than_REL `{kt} \frac{3}{2}` but larger than_REL 0...